nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: ```filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/SUBJECT] [sch/SCHEDULE] [st/START TIME] [et/END TIME] [t/TAG]```

 - Filter is case-insensitive. e.g `n/yeoh` will match `Yeoh`
+- Only `NAME`, `ADDRESS`, `TAG` can include more than 1 word.
-- At least one of the optional fields must be provided.
+- At least one of the fields must be provided.
 - The order of the keywords does not matter. e.g. `n/Yeoh Alex` will match `Alex Yeoh`
 - All fields can be searched and filtered.
 - Only full words will be matched e.g. `n/Yeo` will not match `Yeoh`